Riverside Girls High School logo

 • Whole school programs that encourage self reflection and the development of resilience.

-Together with building leadership skills appropriate to their age, students are given opportunities and guidance, taking on leadership roles as class monitors, sport's team captains, leaders of co-curricular groups, sports house captains and members of the student representative council.
+Together with building leadership skills appropriate to their age, students are given opportunities and guidance, taking on leadership roles as Sport's Captains and members of the Student Representative Council.
 At Riverside, students learn that an individual really can make a positive difference.